Comfort Keepers of Burton, MI Can Help You Develop an Incontinence Care Plan at Home

 - Teach exercises that help such as Kegels

-- Develop an incontinence care plan that includes determining where the nearest restrooms are so your loved one can get out and about.
+- Develop a plan that includes determining where the nearest restrooms are so your loved one can get out and about.

 The Right Care Plan Starts by Talking to Your Loved One